pedroramaciotti/LogDiv/README.md

-# PyDiv: A Module for Diversity
+# LogDiv: A Module for Diversity

-PyDiv allows to calculate diversity of data given a specific format of entries.
+LogDiv allows to calculate diversity of log files.

 The initial purpose to calculate diversity is to study distributions of requests toward differents topics.